2023 Colorado Prize for Poetry

 The online entry fee is $28 ($1.11 is a credit card fee and $1.89 goes to the good people who run Submittable), which includes a one-year subscription to Colorado Review.
 Poets with a US address may choose either a print or digital subscription; those living outside the US will receive a digital subscription.
 Please select the relevant option when submitting your manuscript.
 We have reached our limited number of fee waivers for writers experiencing financial hardship this year.

-This year's final judge is Gillian Conoley.
+This year's final judge is Felicia Zamora.
 Friends and students (current and former) of the final judge are not eligible to compete, nor are Colorado State University employees, students, or alumni.
+Entrants must be at least 18 years old.

-Manuscripts may consist of poems that have been published, but the manuscript as a whole must not have been previously published (or self-published).
+Manuscripts may consist of poems that have been published, but the manuscript as a whole must be unpublished.
+Please do not submit self-published books.
+If individual poems in the manuscript have been published previously, please do not include a list of publication credits.

 In the cover letter form--separate from the manuscript--tell us your manuscript title, your name, address, e-mail address, and phone number.
 You may provide a bio note here, if you wish, but it is not required.

 The title page of your manuscript should provide only the title, not your name or contact information.

 Your name should NOT appear anywhere in the manuscript itself or in the name of the electronic file you upload; this contest is judged without identities of the writers revealed to judges.
 Please make sure your name is not in your document's running heads.

 The theme and style are both open.